-Character Area Planning and design guidelines General The following planning and design guideli Create a series of contiguous neighbo scaled activity centres.
-Create compact, pedestrian friendly no living occurring in activity centres locations Focus concentrations of commercial, c centres.
-Provide a generous mix of housing typ activity centres.
-Create a permeable street network with movement and multiple transport opt Locate land uses and higher than converse. transport stops.
-Respect, enhance and respond to loca natural environment.
-Create a range of accessible urban par biodiversity and help support a balance Development oriented to front roads a The following planning and design guide Design streets and roadways to support as the civic and commercial activities Ensure the pedestrian environment is Establish buildings and urban forms can needs and to promote the continued C1 - Melton Reservoir The following planning and design guideli Residential Interface • The minimum setbacks illustrated in the Plan 13.
-Place a road reservation between residence open space.
-Ensure active frontages address the Re The following planning and design guide Provide for a future road connection to C2 Exford Road Conservation Area The following planning and design guideli Conservation Area Commence development in accordant Development in or adjacent to the sig The ecological value of the wood The heritage character of the are The allotment design and layout Except with the consent of the Resporuse or subdivide land, or construct a b Conservation Area until an Urban Desi Authority. (refer Section 4.1.5) The following planning and design guide Maintain a clear visual link between th Ensure development adjacent to the E the site and creates a focal point for the Ensure the open space network and tr Homestead.
-Large clusters of trees are to be protect reserve.
+Table 3: Planning and Desi gri duideimes Character Area Planning and design guidelines General The following planning and design guidelines must be met: Create a series of contiguous neighbourhoods arranged around a hierarchy of appropriately scaled activity centres.
+Create compact, pedestrian friendly neighbourhoods with many of the activities of daily living occurring in activity centres located within walking distance of most houses.
+Focus concentrations of commercial, civic and institutional activity into mixed-use activity centres.
+Provide a generous mix of housing types and price levels within neighbourhoods and activity centres. • Create a permeable street network with pedestrian priority that allows maximum freedom of movement and multiple transport options.
+Locate land uses and higher than conventional housing within walking distance of public transport stops.
+Respect, enhance and respond to local topography, geology and climate and connect to the natural environment.
+Create a range of accessible urban parks and landscapes that provide recreation, encourage biodiversity and help support a balanced environment.
+Development oriented to front roads and open space, where appropriate.
+The following planning and design guidelines should be met: Design streets and roadways to support the safe and efficient conveyance of vehicles as well as the civic and commercial activities that front them.
+Ensure the pedestrian environment is characterised by active frontages at street level.
+Establish buildings and urban forms capable of adaptation over time to meet changing needs and to promote the continued use of existing resources.
+C1 - Melton Reservoir The following planning and design guidelines must be met: Residential Interface The minimum setbacks illustrated in the Melton Reservoir Open Space/Residential Interface Plan 13.
+Place a road reservation between residential development and the riparian buffer/passive open space.
+Ensure active frontages address the Reservoir.
+The following planning and design guidelines should be met: Provide for a future road connection to Clarkes Road Reserve.
+C2 Exford Road The following planning and design guidelines must be met: Conservation Area Commence development in accordance with an approved conservation management plan.
+Development in or adjacent to the significant Box Gum Woodland must ensure that: The ecological value of the woodland is not significantly reduced.
+The heritage character of the area is not significantly diminished.
+The allotment design and layout results in a high retention of trees on the site.
+Except with the consent of the Responsible Authority, a permit must not be granted to use or subdivide land, or construct a building and carry out works within the Exford Road Conservation Area until an Urban Design Framework has been approved by the Responsible Authority. (refer Section 4.1.5) The following planning and design guidelines should be met: Maintain a clear visual link between the Exford Homestead and the coach house.
+Ensure development adjacent to the Exford Homestead enhances the heritage qualities of the site and creates a focal point for the community.
+Ensure the open space network and trail network provides connections to the Exford Homestead.
+Large clusters of trees are to be protected and enhanced within a 6ha public open space reserve.
+Ensure that development appropriately integrates with the precinct to the north.